Autonomy

 01. Language group census

 Every ten years, all Italian citizens over 14 years old residing in South Tyrol are asked to participate in the language group census and to declare to which language group they belong: German, Italian, or Ladin.
 For children under 14 years old, the parents decide.
 The first language group census took place in 1981.
-The results of the 2023/2024 census are expected to be available in autumn of 2024.
-The pandemic and the preparations for the digitalisation of the language group census have caused a delay.

 Last updated: 15.5.2024